johntothee/garage/readme.md

 Garage is an internet of things garage door lock and opener for the raspberry pi.
 It uses nodejs and jwt to receive signed tokens to command a garage door to unlock and then trigger the opener.
 It's currently installed in my garage.

-To do
-I'm getting random notifications that the door is open when it is not.
-These are so infrequent they are difficult to measure.
-This is likely due to unshielded wire of the reed switch run alongside the wire to the solenoid.
-I've upgraded to shielded wire, added a 4.7k-ohm pull-up and a low-pass RC filter (82ohms in series and 1000uF from input to ground).
-Hopefully this solves the problem.

 General Info
 When a token is verified and the open-close command is received, GPIO 17 (pin 11) will go active low to trigger the lock solenoid.
 Then GPIO 27 (pin 13) will go active low for half a second triggering the opener.
 15 seconds later GPIO pin 17 will go inactive releasing the lock solenoid.
 You could use any GPIO pins, but these are right next to each other and a ground pin.